 Horse racing was carried on for centuries before the 18th century but at this time it became a professional sport.
 The Jockey Club was formed in 1727.
 The Derby began in 1780.

 For the well off card games and gambling were popular.
-The theatre was also popular.
-In the early 18th century most towns did not have a purpose built theatre and plays were staged in buildings like inns.
-However in the late 18th century theatres were built in most towns.
+The theater was also popular.
+In the early 18th century most towns did not have a purpose built theater and plays were staged in buildings like inns.
+However in the late 18th century theaters were built in most towns.
 Assembly rooms were also built in most towns.
 In them people played cards and attended balls.
 In London pleasure gardens were created.

 Moreover a kind of cricket was played long before the 18th century but at that time it took on its modern form.
 The first cricket club was formed at Hambledon in Hampshire about 1750.

 Also in the 18th century rich people visited spas.
 They believed that bathing in and/or drinking spa water could cure illness.
 Towns like Buxton, Bath and Tunbridge prospered.
 At the end of the 18th century wealthy people began to spend time at the seaside.
 (Again they believed that bathing in seawater was good for your health).
 British seaside resorts like Brighton, Bognor, Southport and Blackpool boomed.

 Reading was also a popular pastime and the first novels were published at this time.
 Books were still expensive but in many towns you could pay to join a circulating library.
 The first daily newspaper in England was printed in 1702.
 The Times began in 1785.

 John Spilsbury made the first jigsaw puzzle in 1767.
 He intended to teach geography by cutting maps into pieces but soon people began making jigsaws for entertainment.